Should I Choose a Vertical, Linear, or Tabular Nutrition Label Format?

 Posted on March 08, 2013 by

 You may have noticed that different products have their nutrition fact labels displayed in different ways.
 This usually depends on the type of packaging.
 For example, a cereal box will have the traditional vertical nutrition label while a granola bar might have a horizontal style label that fits on the flap your tear open.
 It seems intuitive, but there are FDA rules that govern what type of label you need.
-We'll go over the basic (and more exotic) options as well as when each is appropriate.
+We'll go over the basic (and more exotic) nutrition facts label formats as well as when each is appropriate.

 The FDA Label Format Rules in a Nutshell